SopanhaRos/MineSweeperGame/README.md

 The entry point for the Minesweeper game.
 It provides a simple console-based interface for user registration, login, and starting the Minesweeper game.

 # How to Play
-Run the MinesweeperDemo class.
+Run the MinesweeperDemo class. <br>
-Choose to either register or login.
+Choose to either register or login. <br>
-If registering, enter a unique username and password.
+If registering, enter a unique username and password. <br>
-If logging in, provide the registered username and password.
+If logging in, provide the registered username and password. <br>
-Enter the number of rows and columns for the Minesweeper board.
+Enter the number of rows and columns for the Minesweeper board. <br>
-The game will display the initial board, and you can start playing by entering row and column coordinates.
+The game will display the initial board, and you can start playing by entering row and column coordinates. <br>
 If you hit a mine, the game ends.
-If you reveal all non-mine cells, you win.
+If you reveal all non-mine cells, you win.<br>
-Implementation Details
+Implementation Details<br>
-Mines are randomly placed on the board at the beginning of the game.
+Mines are randomly placed on the board at the beginning of the game.<br>
-The user interacts with the game by entering coordinates to reveal cells.
+The user interacts with the game by entering coordinates to reveal cells.<br>
-The game automatically reveals adjacent cells if the selected cell has no mines around it.
+The game automatically reveals adjacent cells if the selected cell has no mines around it.<br>
-The game ends when a mine is revealed, or all non-mine cells are revealed.
+The game ends when a mine is revealed, or all non-mine cells are revealed.<br>
 # Contributors
-Ros Sopanha &
+Ros Sopanha <br>
 San Piseth

 Feel free to contribute, report issues, or suggest improvements to make this Minesweeper game even better!